juanmaperez/encapsulated.io/src/pages/posts/06-high-order-functions-and-closure/high-order-functions-and-closure.md

 excerpt: "Closure is one of the most powerful features in Javascript, and used in the right way can bring endless possibilities into your implementations."
 ---

-Invoking a function we create a new execution context which is blown away when this function invocation ends, and with it all the memory we set up into that function.
-However, there is a feature that allows us to persist the local memory of that function beyond its invocation, which can be achieved through this feature called closure.
+High order functions are one of the patterns more used in Javascript and one of the reasons is because of a feature that allows us to persist the local memory of a function beyond its invocation, and its name is closure.

 Closures will provide us a super powerful tool that will allow us to create complex patterns like currying, once time invokation functions, memoization, even the module pattern which is based on closure as well.

 ## Returning functions

 Functions never remember anything from previous runnings, the local memory created inside them is fresh every time.
 Everything is deleted but the returned value.
-Nevertheless, there is a way to cache that local memory created inside of that function and pass it attached to the value returned from that function.
-And that's where high order functions get in play since __the value returned must be a function.__

-Returning a function from the invocation of another function is the key of this feature.
+Nevertheless, there is a way to cache that local memory created inside of that function and make it persist attached to the value returned from that function, and that value __must be another function.__

 ```javascript
   function createMultiplier(multiplier){